habaekk/Mahjong_Calculator/README.md

 # 📜 Mahjong Calculator
-This project is a web application designed to easily calculate Mahjong scores offline.
+This project is a web application designed to easily calculate Japanese Mahjong scores.
 It is built using React and Recoil to assist in calculating and managing scores during Mahjong games.

 [Go to the webpage](https://mahjong-calculator-test.vercel.app/)